tlevine/dada.pink/bicycle-on-airplane/index.md

 Netherlands, where cycling should be super convenient!

 ## Why am I so concerned about this?
-learned helplessness

-bureaucracies don't care about you
+I think I'm bothered that I didn't report this to the airline even though [I can](http://www.norwegian.com/en/customer-services/travel-information/baggage-/baggage-handling/) and might get some money for the damage.
+Why didn't I report it?

+The person at the baggage claim told me I couldn't, but this isn't a reason in itself.
+When he told me this, I knew that a thrifty and reasonable person should keep asking different people until someone told me yes, as nobody in a big organization knows the rules.

+I figured that the airline probably wouldn't give me anything and that this would be just as pointless as any other interaction with big organizations.
+Moreover, big organizations scare me, and I expect to need to play games to get anything from of them, even when it's just the service that I paid for.

+## Frustration with organizations (of people)
+I got the bicycle so I wouldn't need to deal with airlines; how funny it would be if it made me deal more with the airlines!
+A bigger thing I am noticing is that I am absolutely terrified of big organizations.

+You can get some idea of the terror by considering how completely ridiculous it is that
+I find riding a bicycle to be more convenient than taking an airplane.

+Consider, also, my recent frustration with dividing labor.
-It's so much easier to spend a month learning to do something my self than it is to hire someone to do it (even if it costs very little money).
+I have lately been finding it so much easier to spend a month learning to do something my self than to hire someone to do it for me (even if it costs very little money).
+To get someone else to do something, I have to find the person, vet her, schedule everything, explain what I want to happen, check that the thing was done well.
+And there's even more to do if the thing wasn't done well.

+## How reasonable is this frustration?
+I suspect that my aversion to organizations made sense in some other context.

 I get the impression that bureaucracies are pretty bad everywhere and that they're especially bad in the area where I grew up.
 I grew up in [Scarsdale](http://en.wikipedia.org/wiki/Scarsdale,_New_York), which is near [New York City](http://en.wikipedia.org/wiki/New_York_City).

-Under this reasoning,

-For example,
+I have lately noticed that some people, particularly some particular people who grew up in other countries, are much better at dealing with bureaucracies.
+And I have read that other people in America are
+[more scared of police](http://www.politico.com/magazine/story/2015/03/letter-from-black-america-police-115545.html
+)
+than I am.

+Here are a couple situations that contribute to my suspicion that organizations are worse in the places where I grew up.

+### Immigrations officiers and customs officiers
-the only difficulty I have ever had going through immigration or customs ever was at John F. Kennedy Airport in New York City.
+The only difficulty I have ever had going through immigration or customs ever was at John F. Kennedy Airport in New York City.
 Perhaps we should add that the only other time I saw anyone else have trouble was on Amtrak entering the United States through Niagara Falls (also in the state of